FluentValidation/FluentValidation/docs/_doc/upgrading-to-8.md

 ### Asynchronous Validation updates

-There have been many underlying changes to the asynchronous validation workflow in FluentValidation 8.
+There have been several major underlying changes to the asynchronous validation workflow in FluentValidation 8.
+These should not have any impact to any existing asynchronous code other than that some methods now take a `CancellationToken` when they didn't before.

-<div class="callout-block callout-info"><div class="icon-holder">*&nbsp;*{: .fa .fa-info-circle}
-</div><div class="content">
-{: .callout-title}

-If you make heavy use of asynchronous validation in FluentValidation, we would really appreciate you trying out the preview builds of FluentValidation 8 and report any issues that you encounter.

-</div></div>
+These changes were made to remove the internal dependency on the old Microsoft `TaskHelper` classes and use `async/await` instead.

 ### SetCollectionValidator is deprecated